 - 0k: Finish!
 If you win, do whatever it is when you win.
 Otherwise, get your bag, and put your skis somewhere conspicuous where you can remember them.
 If you finish early, the town will seem totally overbuilt with a tent city and infrastructure for thousands.
 It feels like a ghost town.
 It fills up.
 If you’ve recovered, go and cheer people on as they finish.
 If you are interviewed at the finish on WOJB, be ready to answer “what’s your name? where ya from?” and “how was the race/trail.”
 Using a broad Midwest accent and giving short answers like “yah, good” is the norm.
 (Sample interview: What’s your name?
 Where ya from?
 “Bill, Minneapolis.”
 How were conditions out there?
 “Yah, pretty good then.”
 How was your wax?
 “Yah, pretty good.”
 This goes on for hours.)
 But if you are from out of town, anything goes.
 Except, since it’s live, keep it clean.

-After the race in 2011, Caitlin Compton (now Gregg) said that, after not having skied the course for several years, this description was very helpful.
+After the race in 2011, Caitlin Gregg said that, after not having skied the course for several years, this description was “very helpful.”
 And she won (first of 5).
-So I may not just be bloviating.
 Maybe I know something.